 Until one day I tried to practice my skills by designing UI, websites, and game assets, and that's when I realized my skills were not as sharp as they used to be.
 I'd been getting dumber for years.

-"I've been getting dumber for years."
+"I stopped growing for years."
 That sentence is both the saddest and most motivating thing I've ever realized about myself.

 Why I'm Telling You This